-LIS collects and harmonises socio-economic micro datasets from upper- and middle-income countries, places them on a secure server and makes them available in two databases:
+LIS collects and harmonises socio-economic micro datasets from upper- and middle-income countries and makes them available into

-Microdata that would otherwise be incomparable, or impossible to access, are thus made available to researchers world-wide through three pathways:
+Microdata that would otherwise be incomparable, or impossible to access, are made available to researchers world-wide through:

 LIS Databases have been used by thousands of researchers coming from diverse disciplines, primarily economics, sociology, political science and the policy sciences to conduct cross-national comparative research on socio-economic outcomes.
 Over the last 30 years, many researchers use the LIS data to analyse variation in socio-economic outcomes within and across countries.
 Making the LWS data available has also enabled entirely new lines of research about wealth, debt and other dimensions of economic well-being.